 - What is employee feedback?
 Is it long, too long, or too short?

 - Does it need to be all at once?
 Can it be over time?

 - Is the format the best option?
 Should they be in a room watching PowerPoint slides, or should they be watching videos?
 Should they be talking with people or all of the above?

 - Is there self-study that they should be doing?
 Should they have some homework?
 And if they have any of those things, are they effective?

 Most importantly, at the end of the process, however it’s defined in your organization, does the employee feel like:

 - Are they in the best position to be successful in their jobs now that you’ve hired them?

 - Do they really feel that way, or to what extent do they feel that way?

-QuestionPro Workforce lets you build, distribute, and collect responses on onboarding surveys with a plethora of options.
-Sign up to conduct your first survey, it’s free and will take a couple of minutes.
+QuestionPro Workforce lets you build, distribute, and collect responses on onboarding surveys with many options.
+Book a demo or Sign up to conduct your first survey, which will take a couple of minutes.